-Using a CT scan, TBI lesions can also be classified by their pathological features including extra-axial or intra-axial.
-Extra-axial lesions refer to injuries that occur outside of the brain but inside the skull while intra-axial lesions refers to injuries that happen inside the brain tissue.
-Results from these injuries can be diffuse or focal or both depending on the severity of the injury.
+Using a CT scan, TBI lesions can also be classified by their pathological features, including extra-axial or intra-axial.
+Extra-axial lesions refer to injuries that occur outside of the brain but inside the skull while intra-axial lesions refer to injuries that happen inside the brain tissue.
+Results from these injuries can be diffuse or focal or both depending on the severity of the damage.

 Focal lesions such as Hematomas result in the rapid collections of blood around the brain and can result in an Intracerebral hemorrhage stroke,subdural hematoma (bleeding between arachnoid mater & dura), subarachnoid hemorrhage (bleeding between arachnoid membrane and the pia mater), epidural hematoma (bleeding into dura matter) or intraventricular hemorrhage (bleeding in ventricles).

-For optimal results early intervention is the key to recovering from brain injuries.
-Intervention during the first 60 minutes after injury i.e. “golden hour” is recommended.(22336130) For most patients, treatment options depends on the age of injury and/or stage of recovery.
-Patients in the acute stage are looking to stabilize the condition from progressing using a combination of surgery and physical rehabilitation.
+For optimal results, early intervention is the key to recovering from brain injuries that affected the nervous system.
+Response during the first 60 minutes after injury i.e., “golden hour” is recommended.(22336130) For most patients, treatment options depend on the age of injury and stage of recovery.
+Patients in the acute phase are looking to stabilize the condition from progressing using a combination of surgery and physical rehabilitation.

-For Acute stages of TBI, maintaining proper blood flow to the brain is critical to avoid brain herniation and seizures.
-In this stage Decompressive craniectomy (DC) can be used to relive intracranial pressure along with hyperbaric oxygen therapies to ensure proper oxygen supplies are maintained.
-Neuroimaging from brain scans are also used to better target therapies using analgesics, Sedatives,paralytic agents and sometimes hypertonic saline to reduce swelling, regulate body temperature, hypotension, reduce risk of heart failure or avoid electrolyte imbalances.
+For Acute stages of TBI or injuries that occurred paying sports, maintaining proper blood flow to the brain is critical to avoid brain herniation and seizures.
+In this stage, Decompressive craniectomy (DC) can be used to relieve intracranial pressure along with hyperbaric oxygen therapies to ensure proper oxygen supplies are maintained.
+Neuroimaging from brain scans are also used to better target therapies using analgesics, Sedatives, paralytic agents and sometimes hypertonic saline to reduce swelling, regulate body temperature, hypotension, reduce risk of heart failure or avoid electrolyte imbalances.

 Neural Cell Replacement Therapy

-In much more severe instances of traumatic brain related injuries such as Chronic traumatic encephalopathy (CTE) there are complications that can be fatal.
+In much more severe instances of traumatic brain-related injuries such as Chronic traumatic encephalopathy (CTE), some complications can be fatal.
 While the rigorousness of the TBI

-differ broadly, the consequences of it in the long run are frequently devastating and life-changing.
-TBI are typically very sudden in nature and early intervention is the key to a full recovery.
+differs broadly, the consequences of it, in the long run, are frequently devastating and life-changing.
+TBI is typically very sudden, and early intervention is the key to a full recovery.
 The physical, non-congenital harm towards the brain by an external force may permanently or temporarily disrupt regular brain function.
 (25072157) Brain characteristics and functions that may be affected include temporary or permanent loss of consciousness, speech, language, memory, character, mobility, joint pain with lupus, peripheral neuropathy and recognition of other people.
 Since the brain controls all bodily functions, any harm towards the brain, no matter how little or severe it is, can impair physical and psychological activity.

-TREATMENT PRECAUTIONThe Regeneration Center Does Not Accept Patients With Brain and/or Spinal Injuries older than 24 months old.
+TREATMENT PRECAUTIONThe Regeneration Center cannot accept patients with severe brain stem injuries or blunt force trauma accidents that are over 24 months old.
 All neurodegenerative disease treatments will also require physical ability to travel to Bangkok for the 2-3 week protocol.